chingchenms/llvm/docs/Coroutines.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ::

-  declare void @llvm.coro.end()
+  declare void @llvm.coro.end(i8* hdl, i1 unwind)

 Overview:
 """""""""

 The '``llvm.coro.end``' marks the point where execution of the resume part of the coroutine should end and control returns back to the caller.

 Arguments:
 """"""""""

-None
+First argument should refer to the coroutine handle of the enclosing coroutine.

+The second argument should be `true` if this coro.end is in the block that is part of the unwind sequence leaving the coroutine body due to exception prior to the first reaching any suspend points, and `false` otherwise.

 Semantics:
 """"""""""